zgfgNew/PlayIntegrityFork/README.md

 ## Troubleshooting

 Make sure Google Play Services (com.google.android.gms) is NOT on the Magisk DenyList if Enforce DenyList is enabled since this interferes with the module; the module does prevent this using scripts but it only happens once during each reboot.

+Note: The below verdicts are all referring to the legacyDeviceRecognitionVerdict Play Integrity API, not the newer deviceRecognitionVerdict (which relies on locked bootloader checks to pass even DEVICE verdict).

 ### Failing BASIC verdict